FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/ciam-vs-iam.md

 ---
 layout: advice
 title: How does Customer Identity and Access Management (CIAM) differ from Identity and Access Management (IAM)?
-description: CIAM and IAM What are the main differences between CIAM and IAM (often called workforce)?
+description: "CIAM and IAM: What are the main differences between CIAM and IAM (often called workforce)?"
 author: Dan Moore
 image: advice/ciam-vs-iam/ciam-vs-iam.png
 category: CIAM